Development of a low-background neutron detector array

 The boron contaminant affects not only the total efficiency, but also the ratio $R_{in/out}$ of the detection efficiencies of the inner and the outer ring detectors.
-With the boron mass fraction obtained above, the measured ratio $R_{in/out}$ is also well reproduced by the simulation (see Fig.~\ref{fig_chi2_eff_all} (c)).
-Except for the first point, the simulation results are 3\%-4.5\% lower than that of the experiment at $E_p<$ 2.4 MeV.
-For $E_p$ = 2.45 and 2.6 MeV, the discrepancy between the simulated and measured $R_{in/out}$ ratios starts to increase to 4.0\% and 7.5\%, respectively.
-This is due to the opening of the decay channel to the first excited state in $^{51}$Cr (see Fig. \ref{fig_Ep_En}), the effect of which on the total detection efficiency have been evaluated for $E_p$ = 2.6 MeV in the following way.
-The contribution of the decay channel to the first excited state can be obtained from the deviation of the measured $R_{in/out}$ from the general trend of the simulated curve.
-Then we obtained the total detection efficiencies from our simulation by both considering and not considering the contributions from the decay channel to the first excited state, resulting in a difference of only 2.6\% in the total detection efficiencies.
+With the boron mass fraction obtained above, the measured ratio $R_{in/out}$ is also well reproduced by the two simulations (see Fig.~\ref{fig_chi2_eff_all} (c)).
+Except for the first point, the simulation results are 1\%-3\% lower than that of the experiment at $E_p<$ 2.4 MeV.
+Note that the isotropic angular distributions are used in the simulations.
+The discrepancy of $R_{in/out}$ between simulations and experiment is probably due to the non-isotropic distribution of the emitted neutrons.
+For $E_p$ = 2.45 and 2.6 MeV, the discrepancy between the simulated (with ground state neutrons) and measured $R_{in/out}$ ratios starts to increase to 1.6\% and 5\%, respectively.
+This is due to the opening of the decay channel to the first excited state in $^{51}$Cr (see Fig. \ref{fig_Ep_En}).
+Taking into account the first excited state neutrons estimated from TALYS, the discrepancy is reduced to 0.6\% and 2.3\% for $E_p$ = 2.45 and 2.6 MeV, respectively, as shown in Fig.~\ref{fig_chi2_eff_all} (c).

 The contributions from the decay channel to the first excited state is negligibly small regarding the total detection efficiency though its effects on the $R_{in/out}$ is larger.